Luzifer/twitch-bot/wiki/Events.md

 - `subscribed_months` - How long have they been subscribed
 - `username` - The login-name of the user who resubscribed

+## `shoutout_received`

+The channel received a (Twitch native) shoutout by another channel.

+Fields:

+- `channel` - The channel the event occurred in
+- `from_id` - The ID of the channel who issued the shoutout
+- `from` - The login-name of the channel who issued the shoutout
+- `viewers` - The amount of viewers the shoutout was shown to

 ## `stream_offline`

 The channels stream went offline.
 (This event has some delay to the real category change!)